 Description

-Pair of bollards.
-Made for the Clink Paving Commissioners by Messrs Bishop and Co in 1812 as boundary markers.
-Relocated to their current location at the east end of Keppel Row by 1876.
+This pair of cast iron bollards was made for the Clink Paving Commissioners by Messrs Bishop and Co in 1812 as boundary markers.
+They were relocated to their current position at the east end of Keppel Row by 1876.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.